bustoutsolutions/siesta/Docs/objc.md

 ## Observers

 Objective-C cannot see Swift enums, and `ResourceEvent` and `RequestMethod` are both enums.
-Objective-C methods that deal with events take strings instead.
-In the case of `ResourceEvent.NewData`, the string you receive also contains the nested source of the data in parentheses, e.g. `NewData(Network)`.
+Objective-C methods that deal with events take strings instead, with the enum cases capitalized.
+In the case of `ResourceEvent.newData`, the string you receive also contains the nested source of the data in parentheses, e.g. `NewData(Network)`.
 If you just want to check whether new data arrived and don’t care where it came from, look for the `NewData` prefix:

 ```objc
 - (void) resourceChanged: (BOSResource*) resource event: (NSString*) event {